-■ ELIGIBILITY AND PENSION BENEFITS
+ELIGIBILITY AND PENSION BENEFITS

-Except as described in the following sentence, the Retirement System applies to all full-time and permanent part-time employees of the City, including elected and appointed officials.
-The Retirement System does not cover certain categories of employees, such as temporary employees, members of boards and commissions who are not full-time or permanent part-time employees of the City, members of the fire and police departments who are eligible to participate in a state-administered retirement system, and other persons who are eligible to participate in the New Hampshire Retirement System.
+Except as described in the following sentence, the Retirement System applies to all eligible employees of the City, including elected and appointed officials.
+The Retirement System does not cover certain categories of employees, such as temporary employees, members of boards and commissions who are not otherwise eligible as a result of employment by the City, members of the fire and police departments who are eligible to participate in a state-administered retirement system, and other persons who are eligible to participate in the New Hampshire Retirement System.